jeromeetienne/learningthreejs.com-backup/source/_posts/2012-05-21-sport-car-in-webgl.markdown

 Now we add the ground.
 A car needs a ground to stand on :)
 For that, we got a little helper ```tquery.grassground.js```.
-This is just building a ```THREE.Plane``` and mapping a grass texture into it. does the job for a simple and fast ground.
+This is just building a ```THREE.Plane``` and mapping a grass texture into it.
+It does the job for a simple and fast ground.
 We have seen something similar with ```tquery.checkerboard.js``` in ["tQuery Plugin for Doom Characters"](http://learningthreejs.com/blog/2012/05/04/tquery-md2character-a-plugin-for-doom-characters/) post.